NeuroDesk/neurodesk.github.io/content/en/docs/Neurodesktop/Getting started/cloud.md

 (notice: if you get errors in neurodesktop then check if the ~/neurodesktop-storage directory is writable to all users, otherwise run `chmod a+rwx ~/neurodesktop-storage`)

-5. Once neurodesktop is downloaded i.e. `guacd[77]: INFO:        Listening on host 127.0.0.1, port 4822` is displayed in terminal, open a browser and go to:
+5. Once neurodesktop is downloaded to the cloud instance (`guacd[77]: INFO:        Listening on host 127.0.0.1, port 4822` is displayed in terminal), leave the terminal open and neurodesktop running (i.e., do not press CTRL+C)

+6. Open a browser on your computer, and go to:
 ```
 http://localhost:8080/#/?username=user&password=password
 ```
 or open a VNC Client and connect to port 5901 (for this -p 5901:5901 has to be added to the docker call)

-6. neurodesktop is ready to use!
+7. neurodesktop is ready to use!
 - User is `user`
 - Password is `password`

+8. if your computer hibernated/rebooted/etc., if the network connnection has been temprarily lost, or if you want to connect to the same instance of Neurodesktop from another computer, only repeat steps 1 and 6, and you will be reconnected to neurodesktop

 ## Stopping neurodesktop:
 When done processing your data it is important to stop and remove the container - otherwise the next start or container update will give an error ("...
 The container name "/neurodesktop" is already in use...")